This is the second post while doing a close reading of Moreno’s lecture on Tele, “given by the author during his European journey, May- June, 1954.”

 A bit more Google research:

 Groups are as old as humanity, but Moreno chooses his words carefully, and rightly so; “within scientific medicine”, “specific sense” of the word research, he is saying that to consciously investigate group in a scientific way, within the medical tradition is new.
 His footnote emphasises that he is talking about therapy here.
 Perhaps People who conducted groups were forerunners, but that was not really looking at groups in an investigative way.
 Whatever the outcome of this investigation, I think Moreno is stating that to look at groups, consciously to understand more is a new bold step, he certainly recognises it importance: “the achievement of our generation”.
-It is a wildly confused realm, with each group having its own theory and language, it was then, and it still is.
+It is a wildly confused realm, with each school of thought having its own theory and language, it was then, and it still is.

 I understand why he says this is “the achievement of our generation”.
 He sees a connection with his own sociometric approach and a whole new realm of science and a form of secular religion, its all linked in his work, and if widely understood would make a huge transformation of humanity.